ondras/my-mind/README.md

 ## Docker server loading

-select the webdav and for the load location input the address for the current server ex: if you chose `http://192.168.1.18:8000/(filename you chose in caddyfile)` above when you built the image
+In the 'open' select the webdav and for the load location input the address for the current server ex: if you chose `http://192.168.1.18:8000/(filename you chose in caddyfile)` above when you built the image, then you can bookmark the resulting address at the top to always have it accessible

 ## Contributing